Letter: No need for city to duplicate systems

-In regards to the Oct.
-28 DH headline news that the Albany City Council “debates business licenses:”

-It seems that the city council, city staff and city management can’t have a meeting without discussing a way to increase fees or create new revenue streams.
 Such a juxtaposition with the quote in the article from Seth Sherry, Albany’s economic development manager: “We could not, at times, give money away.”
-This was used as a justification for having the business registry program: so the city would know where to go to give money away.
+This was used as a justification for having the business registry program, so the city would know where to go to give money away.

 People are also reading…